rubenwardy/minetest_modding_book/_en/basics/lua.md

 ## Programming

-Programming is the action of taking a problem, such as sorting a list of items, and then turning it into steps that a computer can understand.
+Programming is the action of taking a problem, such as sorting a list of items, and turning it into steps that a computer can understand.

 Teaching you the logical process of programming is beyond the scope of this book;
 however, the following websites are quite useful in developing this:

-* [Codecademy](http://www.codecademy.com/) is one of the best resources for learning to 'code', it provides an interactive tutorial experience.
+* [Codecademy](http://www.codecademy.com/) is one of the best resources for learning to write code.
+It provides an interactive tutorial experience.
-* [Scratch](https://scratch.mit.edu) is a good resource when starting from absolute basics, learning the problem solving techniques required to program.\\
+* [Scratch](https://scratch.mit.edu) is a good resource, when starting from absolute basics, to learn the problem solving techniques required to program.\\
   Scratch is **designed to teach children** how to program, and isn't a serious programming language.

 ## Local and Global Scope

-Whether a variable is local or global determines where it can be written to or read to.
+Whether a variable is local or global determines where it can be written to or read from.
 A local variable is only accessible from where it is defined.
 Here are some examples:

 ```lua